Ryheff24/Massdiscordunban/README.md

 Next on the Discord developers page navigate to OAuth2.

 Under SCOPES Select Bot and scroll down to BOT PERMISSIONS and select Ban Members.
+Make sure to select all privileged intents

 Copy the discord link above and add to the server.